 The expectation is that the student will have read previous papers on the topic of their research and understand the reasoning that led to their research effort.
 They should also express an understanding of the hypotheses and methods on which their lab efforts were based.
 In all, students should be able to demonstrate (a) an understanding of fundamental principles and concepts of neuroscience, (b) an ability to think critically, (c) an ability to organize and communicate conceptual and factual information, and (d) a depth of knowledge in the area of the research project.
 The introduction to the paper should include a discussion of the neuroscience background and significance of the work.
 If the results warrant statistical treatment, the analytic methods should be included or referenced – wherever appropriate, it is expected to provide the statistical test (such as T-value, F-value, R-value); if a statistical test cannot be provided, include a section explaining what the appropriate test would be and why it was not performed (for instance, the sample size was too small).
 The discussion should be focused narrowly on the results and their interpretation.
 Please contact the Program Office if you have questions about the organization and style of the paper.

 2. Oral presentation.
 Students will also be expected to give an oral presentation of their research to the members of the laboratory.
 This presentation will be evaluated by the student’s research sponsor and will contribute to the assessment of the final grade.

 The paper is due on the last day of class.
 There will be a deduction of 1 letter grade for papers received after the deadline.
-Copies should be sent to the Program Office and to the student’s faculty mentor.
+Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.